 Saturday 27th June, 14:00, Castle Coach House

-Evensong service FREE
+Evensong Service FREE

 The Parish of Winchcombe invites you to attend Evensong in Sudeley’s Chapel, St Mary’s Church.
 With worship led by Fliss Hall and music from Tapestry Chamber Choir this promises to be a moving end to History Weekend.